jnguyening/Bike_Sales_Analysis_Excel/README.md

-# Ecel Bike Sales Analysis
+# Excel Bike Sales Analysis

-This repository contains Excel workbooks and documentation for a bike sales analysis project.
-The project focuses on analyzing bike sales data to gain insights into sales performance, trends, and opportunities for improvement using Microsoft Excel.
+This foundational retail project demonstrates the power of Microsoft Excel in transforming raw consumer data into a functional business tool.
+The workflow includes rigorous data cleaning, the creation of custom age-bracket segments via nested IF statements, and the development of a dynamic dashboard using Slicers and Pivot Charts.
+By analyzing the correlation between commute distance, income, and purchasing intent, the project provides a clear visual narrative of customer purchase behavior.